kbrzegowyit/JavaScript-Course/Data Types/2-numbers.md

 Normally, the first case is equal false and the second one is equal true.

+## parseInt and parseFloat

+### Strict conversion
+Numeric conversion using a plus `+` or `Number()` is strict.
+If a value is not exactly a number, it fails.

+### parseInt and parseFloat
+They “read” a number from a string until they can’t.
+In case of an error, the gathered number is returned.
+The function parseInt returns an integer, whilst parseFloat will return a floating-point number.

+### Error
+There are situations when parseInt/parseFloat will return NaN.
+It happens when no digits could be read.

 ## Questions
 1. How can we write numbers in JavaScript?
 2. What other number systems are additionally supported?